Skip to the main content

 • Minimum Education Varies

 Health service administrators need both education and experience.
 Those with a background in medicine, pharmacy, nursing, or accounting may take continuing education courses in health service administration or management.
-Those with graduate degrees in health management most often start in junior admin positions and get on-the-job experience in not-for-profit organizations.
+Those with graduate degrees in health management most often start in junior adminisitrative positions and get on-the-job experience in not-for-profit organizations.
+A background in public policy issues such as staffing, quality, performance measures, and funding are helpful.

 There are many education options for Albertans interested in this field.
 For example: